tfpf/hash-drbg/README.md

   Technology, Gaithersburg, MD, USA), NIST SP 800-57 Part 1, Rev. 5.
 * National Institute of Standards and Technology (2015) Secure Hash Standard.
 (National Institute of Standards and Technology, Gaithersburg, MD, USA), FIPS PUB 180-4.

+# Work in progress!
+Some or all commits may be squashed.